-The development of a 10-year capital works program will enable a precise cash flow budget to be developed.
+A 10-year capital works program has been developed and this will enable a precise cash flow budget to be developed.

-This program will be refined during the 2018/19 financial year by Council's Infrastructure Development department.
+This program will be refined during the 2019/20 financial year by Council's Community Assets department.

-External capital funding services include capital grants, developer contributions and special charges schemes.
+External capital funding sources include capital grants, developer contributions and special charges schemes.